amandamcox/WorkoutTracker/README.md

 ### To Do

--   Add error handling
+-   Add front-end error handling
+-   Add Unit tests for backend and frontend
 -   Add form validation
--   Fill in site contents & prettify the UI